 The opportunity to give service to others and to look outwards to the local, national and international community is regarded as an important part of the education offered at Harrogate Grammar School.
-Each year the school adopts a particular charity and the Charities Committee organises events throughout the year to raise money for the work of the chosen charity.
+Each year the school supports a particular charity and the Charities Committee organises events throughout the year to raise money for the work of them.

-Throughout the year we have also supported Just B and we have been able to provide funding of resources for the school in Matugga, Uganda, where monies raised three years ago enabled the school to build a vocational centre, where students learn trade skills, giving them life-long opportunities.
+Throughout the year we also support other local charities such as Papyrus and Yorkshire Air Ambulance with other specific events.
+We also have a close funding links to Give a Child a Hope (GACAH) which funds students attendance of a school in Matugga, Uganda, where monies raised in the past have enabled the school to build a vocational centre, where students learn trade skills, giving them life-long opportunities.